mahmoud/sedimental/entries/running_from_software.md

 So while PyCon 2016 starts in less than 48 hours, some kind of anticipation compelled me to polish off the last of [the talks from last year][pycon_2015].
 For some reason I went for a keynote.
-I'm not typically a keynote attendee, and this time I missed something big.[^pycon2016]
+I'm not typically a keynote attendee, and this time I'd missed something big.[^pycon2016]

 [^pycon2016]: Suffice to say, I'm already subscribed to [Python 2016][pycon_2016]